breenbo/DS_08_Machine_Learning/README.md

 You can find the report :

-- for LaTeX users : [here in pdf](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.pdf "pdf format") and the [here for the .rnw file](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.rnw "Rnoweb file"), containing all reproducible code and research.
+- for LaTeX users : [here in compiled pdf](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.pdf "pdf format") and the [here for the .rnw file](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.rnw "Rnoweb file"), containing all reproducible code and research.
-- for LaTeX users : [here in pdf](https://breenbo.github.io/DS_08_Machine_Learning/report.pdf) and the [here for the .rnw file](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.rnw "Rnoweb file"), containing all reproducible code and research.
+- for Markdown users : [here in compiled html](https://breenbo.github.io/DS_08_Machine_Learning/report.html) and the [here for the .Rmd file](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.Rmd), containing all reproducible code and research.
-- for Markdown users : [here in html](https://breenbo.github.io/DS_08_Machine_Learning/report.html) and the [here for the .Rmd file](https://github.com/breenbo/DS_08_Machine_Learning/blob/master/report.Rmd)

 ***